CuriousFauna/ProK-and-marine-eDNA-extractions/README.md

 ## Data and R Code

 All data and R code used to obtain the resultes are presented in the Data and R Code folders.
 The R code is presented in a quarto file.
 R packages needed to process the data are provided in the respective heading of each R File.

+Some of the figures were brought into Adobe Illustrator to move legends, unify colors, and change font types and sizes for publication.